oasis-tcs/sarif-spec/EditorsReports/Editor's report 2019-03-13.md

         We added `"review"` as part of the change draft for #317.
 And add the F2F, we decided against introducing a new level like `"observation"` to cover one of the two current uses of `"note"`.

+    1. [Issue #265](https://github.com/oasis-tcs/sarif-spec/issues/265): "Define schema for localized resource files."

+        This is moot because we agreed in TC <span>#</span>32 to drop localization support entirely from v2.0.

     1. [Issue #268](https://github.com/oasis-tcs/sarif-spec/issues/268): "Add result.useful and result.suppressionReasons"

         This is a p2 issue whose design we did not resolve.
 Changed labeling from `csd.2` to `future` and closed.